microsoft/chart-parts/packages/client/interfaces/README.md

 ## Purpose

-This library contains Typescript interfaces for the key architectural pieces of GoG.
+This library contains Typescript interfaces for the key architectural pieces of the visualization system.